0xricksanchez/clang-cfi-showcase/README.md

 # Requirements

-Each of these samples have been tested under Ubuntu 18.04 and macOS 10.14 using clang 7 with lld 7, however, any version of clang that supports these CFI schemes and an LTO capable linker should be fine.
+Each of these samples have been tested under Ubuntu 18.04 and macOS 10.14 using cmake 3.13 and the llvm 7 toolchain, however, any version of clang that supports these CFI schemes and an LTO capable linker should be fine.

 I attempted to build and test the samples on Windows 10 as well, but using cmake to target the MSVC ABI with a copy of clang that supports GNU-like command line arguments is currently unsupported.
 I'll attempt to do this again sometime in the future.